-In regions of heavy snowfall, the traditional method for preventing roof avalanches is to either remove heavy loads of snow with a snow rake—a very laborious process—or to install snow guards or snow stops that extends up from the roof surface to hold snow in place and keeping it from sliding off.
+In regions of heavy snowfall, the traditional method for preventing roof avalanches is to either remove heavy loads of snow with a snow rake—a very laborious process—or to install snow guards (also called snow stops) that extend up from the roof surface to hold snow in place and keeping it from sliding off.

 Fortunately, there is a special type of non-penetrating, adhesive snow stop made for metal roofs.
-This system uses polycarbonate cleats that are applied to the metal panels using peel-and-stick adhesives or caulk-gun adhesives rather than by driving metal fasteners.
-The cleats prevent huge masses of snow from breaking free, instead of breaking it up the snow into manageable sections.
+This system uses polycarbonate cleats that are applied to the metal panels using peel-and-stick or caulk-gun adhesives rather than by driving metal fasteners.
+The cleats prevent huge masses of snow from breaking free; instead, they break up the snow into smaller, harmless sections.
 Properly applied, they have proven to be just as durable and effective as nail-on snow guard cleats.

 Installing Adhesive Snow Guards

 Follow the manufacturers recommendations for the number and spacing of snow guards.
 The recommended pattern and number of snow guard cleats is based on several factors, including the slope of the roof, the rafter length, and the anticipated snowfall in your region.

 The following is a recommended method for installing adhesive snow guards onto the surface of a metal roof system: